Australian Phonecard

 These Cards had a units remaining scale on both their top and bottom edges and therefore did not need an arrow on the face of them to indicate the correct edge to be inserted into the phone, because either edge of the cards could be inserted into the phone, with the remaining units after a phone call being shown on one of the two scales on these cards.
 However, this novelty did not progress onto any other Australian Anritsu cards which subsequently had an green arrow to indicate the end of the card to be inserted into a Telecom Payphone.

 The Anritsu Corporation Bronze Sample Card, shown below, is recorded officially as being both an Egyptian, and South African card, and confirmed for those countries.
-However it is NOT believed to be an Australian Card, even though it is listed as an Australian Anritsu Card in the Colnect website at: https://colnect.com/en/phonecards/phonecard/713811-Anritsu_Corporation_SAMPLE_CARD-Anritsu_-_Test_Cards-Test_Proof_Sample_Demo_Cards-Australia.
+It is not an Australian card, even though it had previously been listed as one on the Colnect Website.

 Front Of Miscellaneous Anritsu Card Back Of Miscellaneous Anritsu Card